ecaferzade/case_study/README.md

 ### Technical Details
 #### Functions
 The functions defined in the program fall in two major categories:
-1) The ones used for communication with the user, i.e print on the prompt.
+1) The ones used for communication with the user, i.e printing on the prompt.
 These are pretty straight forward and won't be discussed here.
 2) The other ones are used to prepare the output:
   * get_pat_hist(), conv_dict_to_list(), extract_nmbr_from_str() are functions for to collect data from API, prepare the data as input for the ML model respectively.
   * make_pred() and save_results() are responsible for prediction making based on the collected data and saving of it.
-For details please refer to the docstrings.
+For details about the functions please refer to the docstrings.
+#### Dependencies